World Chefs: Dufresne prepares end of NYC modernist mecca

-NEW YORK (Reuters) - Chef Wylie Dufresne is preparing to close his 11-year-old wd-50 restaurant, which has been a New York mecca for food enthusiasts to taste cutting-edge dishes.
+NEW YORK, Sept 30 (Reuters) - Chef Wylie Dufresne is preparing to close his 11-year-old wd-50 restaurant, which has been a New York mecca for food enthusiasts to taste cutting-edge dishes.

 Dufresne’s inventive applications of molecular gastronomy, or techniques that can radically alter the appearance or texture of food, have influenced other chefs and helped transform the menus at other top restaurants.
 But the landlord’s decision to tear down the building means the end of the pioneering restaurant.